yugabyte/yb-iot-fleet-management/README.md

 # IoT Fleet Management

+YugaByte DB is world's 1st open source database that is both NoSQL (Cassandra & Redis compatible) and SQL (PostgreSQL compatible) at the same time.
+It is purpose-built to power fast-growing online services on public, private and hybrid clouds with transactional data integrity, low latency, high throughput and multi-region scalability while also using popular NoSQL and SQL APIs.

-This is a sample application that demos how IoT applications can leverage YugaByte as the database part of the SMACK stack.
-YugaByte is an open source cloud-native database for mission-critical applications.
-It supports the Cassandra Query Language (CQL) in addition to Redis and SQL (coming soon).
-This example uses CQL to layout the tables and perform queries.
+This is a sample application that show how real-time streaming applications (such as those in the IoT vertical) can leverage YugaByte DB as a highly reliable, elastic operational database.
+It uses YugaByte DB's Cassandra-compatible YCQL API.

 ## Scenario